South East Asia ATLAS of Plucked Instruments

 For the area of South East Asia we regard here the countries of Cambodia, Thailand, Malaysia, Indonesia and Philippines.

-Note that Australia does not have any special plucked instruments.
+Note that Australia does not have any special ethnic plucked instruments.

 top Thailand